High-speed chases. Cars crashing through houses. Shots (nearly) fired. And that’s not even the exciting part.

 Sure, my superpower was hard to control in the beginning.

 Hence the high-speed chases.

 But that’s just my history.
 That’s not my story.

-a speed demon, a geek and an activator.
+I’m Dan Martell.
+A speed demon, a geek and an instigator.

 My wife Renee – the love of my life – has a rule: I can drive anything I want as fast as I want, as long as it’s got a roll cage on it.
 Go hard.
 Just don’t be stupid.